GeoffRiley/pybites.github.io-src/content/guest-naughts-and-crosses-ai.md

 There are three distinct outcomes for a finished game: win, lose or draw.
 In order for the outcome to be revealed we can create properties that evaluate the state of the board with respect to the current player.
-As there is a common factor in all these test, we make a helper method, `find_winner()`, to hold the common code.
+As there is a common thread in all these tests, we make a helper method, `find_winner()`, to hold the common code.
 ```python
     def find_winner(self) -> Union[int, None]:
         """Find a winner, 'O', 'X' or None"""